 - Wait a few moments to listen for any sounds of movement.

-- Check under your car for cats that might be hiding there.
+- Check under your car for any animals that might be hiding there.

 Outdoor Animals during Winter

-- While the BC SPCA is opposed to keeping animals permanently outdoors, it does acknowledge some guardians still house their dogs in this manner.
+- While the BC SPCA is opposed to keeping animals permanently outdoors, it does acknowledge some guardians still house their pets in this manner.

 - In such cases, the animal must have shelter protecting them from cold, windy, and damp conditions; the protection must be appropriate to their weight and coat.
 The shelter provided should also be elevated, insulated, and regularly cleaned.